Dragon1 Icon for

 An architecture diagram is a graphical representation of a set of concepts, that are part of an architecture, including their principles, elements, and components.

 What is a diagram?
-What are the types of architecture diagrams?
-The Dragon1 open EA Method makes it very clear: if a diagram does not show a concept, principle, or part of a principle, it is NOT an architecture diagram, because it does not show (a part of) the architecture.
+What is an architecture diagram?
+The EA method makes it very clear: if a diagram does not show a concept, principle, or part of a principle, it is NOT an architecture diagram because it does not depict (a part of) the architecture.

-An Example Architecture Diagram of an Enterprise Architecture to create a Modern Smart and Green Company, using various concepts and principles.
+An Example Architectural Diagram of an Enterprise Architecture to create a Modern Smart and Green Company, using various concepts and principles.

-There are many kinds of architecture diagrams, like a software architecture diagram, system architecture diagram, application architecture diagram, security architecture diagram, etc.
+There are many kinds of architectural diagrams, like software architecture diagrams, system architecture diagrams, application architecture diagrams, security architecture diagrams, etc.

 Architecture is a coherent set of concepts for a structure.
 These concepts are often visualized at four levels of abstraction.
 These are: